TripKendall/python_examples/README.md

 - pos:    22057
 ```
 ### [Multi-File DataFrame](https://github.com/TripKendall/python_examples/tree/main/multiFileDataFrame)
 Have a bunch of json files that you want to combine into a single DataFrame?
-This is how I did it, maybe it will help you too.
+This is how I did it, it's literally only a dozen lines of Python.
+I've included the data files and the script I used to combine them.
+I also included a Jupyter Notebook that shows how to do it in a notebook.